tbrown14611/Project_3_Final/README.md

 ## Project Overview

 Traffic Accidents, is the selected focus for our project.
 Specifically, we're focused on the accidents that occur in the state of Colorado.
-Our dataset is one from Kaggle, the "US-Accidents: A Countrywide Traffic Accident Dataset".  https://www.kaggle.com/datasets/sobhanmoosavi/us-accidents
+Our dataset is one from Kaggle, the "US-Accidents: A Countrywide Traffic Accident Dataset".
+[Data Source for Accidents](https://www.kaggle.com/datasets/sobhanmoosavi/us-accidents).
 Our dataset has 7.7 million records, covering 49 states, omitting just Hawaii.
 However, analysis reveals that there isn't any data for Alaska either.
-This dataset was initially published in 2016 by Sobhan Moosavi, a Data Scientist at Lyft, Inc.  Sobhan's CV can be obtained at https://smoosavi.org/cv/ .
+This dataset was initially published in 2016 by Sobhan Moosavi, a Data Scientist at Lyft, Inc.  Sobhan's CV can be obtained at [Dictionary](https://smoosavi.org/datasets/us_accidents).
 The dataset contains crash data starting from February, 2016 through March, 2023.
-The data is generated continously via multiple APIs that provide streaming traffic event data from serveral enties such as US and state department of transportation, law enforcement agencies, traffic cameras, and traffic sensors within road networks.  https://smoosavi.org/datasets/us_accidents .
+The data is generated continously via multiple APIs that provide streaming traffic event data from serveral enties such as US and state department of transportation, law enforcement agencies, traffic cameras, and traffic sensors within road networks.
+[Accidents Data](https://www.kaggle.com/datasets/sobhanmoosavi/us-accidents).

 ## Project Ideation:
 Traffic Safety, is the selected focus for our project.
 Specifically, we're focused on the accidents that occur in the state of Colorado.
-Our dataset is one from Kaggle, the "US-Accidents: A Countrywide Traffic Accident Dataset".
-[Data Source for Accidents](https://www.kaggle.com/datasets/sobhanmoosavi/us-accidents).
-Using traffic data captured by various entities, including the US and state departments of transportation, law enforcement agencies, traffic cameras, and traffic sensors within the road networks, provided by Kaggle [Accidents Data](https://www.kaggle.com/datasets/sobhanmoosavi/us-accidents).
+Using traffic data captured by various entities, including the US and state departments of transportation, law enforcement agencies, traffic cameras, and traffic sensors within the road networks, provided by Kaggle.
+Our Goals for this project are:

      o  Determine the best model configurations to predict crashes. o  Identify the different classifications of crashes and potential impact within each classification.

 Ultimately, using our model(s) here,  CODOT could identify road improvement prospects for improved safety

-## Data Cleanup (TBD)
+## Data Cleanup (TBD - AVA)

 Determine the best model configurations to predict crashes and identify the different classifications of crashes and potentially the impact within each.